By Doug Noland

 And there are elements of fixed-income excess that recall all the way back to 1993.
 The proliferation of leveraged derivatives strategies cultivates latent fragility.
 Meanwhile, the scope of flows into fixed-income ETFs at this late stage of the cycle is astonishing – yet, as they say, “par for the course.”
 It’s consistent with the flood of funds into passive U.S. equities indices and the emerging markets; the near-panic buying of European and U.S. corporate debt – the tsunami of “money” inundating virtually all risk assets via the ballooning ETF complex.

 What most sets today’s Granddaddy of All Bubbles apart?
 Historic excess and distortion throughout the securities and derivatives markets – and asset markets more generally – on an unprecedented synchronized, systemic global scale.
 It’s become myriad powerful booms all packed into one killer Bubble unlike the world has ever experienced.
 History will not be kind to central banker fixation on arbitrary 2% annual CPI targets.
-Nasdaq inflated 2.2% in Friday’s session – the Nasdaq100 2.9%!Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Nasdaq inflated 2.2% in Friday’s session – the Nasdaq100 2.9%!Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.